Man shot in Gentilly Terrace area, dies at hospital

 There, they found a man suffering from multiple gunshot wounds.
 He was transported to a nearby hospital where he later died.

-The victim has not been identified, and the police did not release a possible suspect or motive.
+The victim has not been identified, and police did not release a possible suspect or motive.

-Tips can be submitted anonymously to Crimestoppers of Greater New Orleans by calling (504)-822-1111 or by clicking here.
+Tips can be submitted anonymously to Crimestoppers of Greater New Orleans by calling (504)-822-1111.

 Latest Posts: